adoniskrebs/bookish-pancake/README.md

 # My Thoughts
 As of now i'm feeling a bit tired from looking at my screen all day.
 Apart from school, life is kinda awesome.
 I also enjoyed a small can of Dr. pepper earlier today.

+# 'I promise not to forget that all future assignments may be heavily penalized for failure to commit frequently as I do my work.'